MohamedAYasin/alu-machine_learning/pipeline/ML-Life-Cycle/README.md

 ## Things I did:

-- Sign up for a databricks account with a community version.
+- Signed up for a databricks account with a community version.
 - Created a new MLflow experiment called `Diabetes`
 - Created a new cluster called `mlflow`
 - Added a Notebook with ML model that is building a Random Forest Regressor for predicting diabetes progression